mallorca turistas

-To make the most of your days on the island, it’s crucial to find the right balance between cost and entertainment, and Mallorca makes it easy to do just that.
-Here are ten suggestions of cultural activities you can enjoy in Mallorca on a more limited budget, perfect for planning your next holiday.
-Ready for a day full of adventure and discovery?
-Read on to discover places to visit in Mallorca for free.
+To make the most of your days on the island, finding the balance between cost and entertainment is crucial, and Mallorca makes it easy to do just that.
+Here are ten suggestions of cultural activities you can enjoy in Mallorca on a more limited budget, which might be perfect for planning your next holiday.

-Castillo Museo de San Carlos, military exhibition
+Museo Histórico Militar de San Carlos, a military exhibition

 But that’s not all: the museum also pays tribute to the legacy of General Weyler and offers a window into the wars in Cuba and the Philippines.
-Interested in the War of Independence or the history of French prisoners of war on the island of Cabrera?
-Here you will find a captivating narrative covering various aspects of military history.

 Castillo San Carlos